gavinyork/zephyr3d/doc/markdown/scene.primitive.getboundingvolume.md

 ## Primitive.getBoundingVolume() method

-Gets the bounding volume of the primitive
+Get the bounding volume associated with this primitive.

 **Signature:**